 - If wine and beer tasting is your plan, stay in the Funk Zone for easy access.
 Check out the cool Wayfarer Hotel.

 - Get that surfer vibe at laid-back The Goodland hotel in Goleta.
 Or stay at the beautiful Canary Santa Barbara.
-Both are owned by Klimpton so you know the beds are comfy and the service is good!
+Both are owned by Kimpton so you know the beds are comfy and the service is good!

 - How about a weekend of glamping or camping while you explore the Santa Barbara area?
 For those who like a touch of luxe when in the wild, check out El Capitan Canyon just up the coast.
 If you are toting your own tent, check out Carpinteria State Beach and El Capitan State Beach.
+For information and reviews on local campgrounds, check these websites.